-The MP2305 is a synchronous rectified, current-mode, step-down regulator.
-It regulates input voltages from 4.75V to 23V down to an output voltage as low as 0.923V, and supplies up to 2A of load current.
+The MP2307 regulates input voltages from 4.75V to 23V down to an output voltage as low as 0.925V, and supplies up to 3A of load current.

-The MP2305 uses current-mode control to regulate the output voltage.
+The MP2307 uses current-mode control to regulate the output voltage.
 The output voltage is measured at FB through a resistive voltage divider and amplified through the internal transconductance error amplifier.
-The voltage at the COMP pin is compared to the switch current measured internally to control the output voltage.
+The voltage at the COMP pin is compared to the switch current (measured internally) to control the output voltage.